gamebrot/hey2-w09/README.md

 # Honor Pad 9 Device Tree

-The Honor Pad 9 (codename: HEY2-W09) is an Android tablet released by **Honor** in 23 December 2023.
+The Honor Pad 9 (Models or Codename: HEY2-W09)
+Versions: Wi-Fi; 5G/Wi-Fi Also known as Honor Tablet 9

 ## 📌 Device Overview

-The **Honor Pad 9** is a powerful Android tablet released by **Honor** in 2024.
+The **Honor Pad 9** is a powerful Android tablet released by **Honor** in Q4 2023.
 It features a large 12.1" display, Snapdragon 6 Gen 1 processor, and a high-capacity 8300 mAh battery for long-lasting performance.

 ## 📱 Specifications